-Washington State University provides an Employee Assistance Program (EAP) as part of its employee benefit package.
-It is a free and confidential service available to Faculty, Administrative Professional, and Classified employees.
-Employees can use the EAP by self-referral or may be directed to the EAP by a supervisor or manager.
+The Washington State Employee Assistance Program (EAP) provides confidential counseling and referral services to WSU faculty, administrative professional, and classified staff.
+Employees can self-refer or may be directed to the EAP by a supervisor or manager.
 Employees may use release time to utilize EAP services.
-EAP is not intended to be a long-term counseling service.
-Rather EAP is intended to provide initial assessment, consultation and referral.
-EAP services typically will not be more than three sessions per specific individual concern(s).
+EAP is not intended to be a long-term counseling service (see BPPM 60.86), but rather to provide initial assessment, consultation and referral.
+EAP services typically will not be more than three sessions per specific individual concern.

 Conflicts at work